The Top 7 Fun Things to do in Sayulita, Mexico

 How to Get Around Sayulita

 Sayulita is a small beach town that’s easy enough to explore on two feet.
-If your days will be full of surfing, lounging on the beach, doing yoga, shopping, and going out to eat/drink/dance, you really don’t need a vehicle of any kind.
+If your days are full of surfing, lounging on the beach, doing yoga, shopping, and going out to eat/drink/dance, you really don’t need a vehicle of any kind.

 That being said, many people opt to rent a golf cart in Sayulita.
 It’s not really necessary, but it sure is fun.
 Rivera Golf Carts has good reviews and rents 4-seaters for $55 a day or 6-seaters for $75.